How to Become a Labor and Delivery Nurse: A Guide to Getting into Obstetrical Nursing

 Labor and delivery nurses help soon-to-be mothers prepare for labor and delivery, support and assist while the mother is in labor, and provide neonatal and postpartum care.

-According to the Bureau of Labor Statistics, demand for registered nurses will grow by 6 percent from 2022 to 2032.
-Birth rates track along with demand for labor and delivery nurses, and the Congressional Budget Office predicts an additional 40,000 births per year between 2023 to 2032.
+According to the Bureau of Labor Statistics (2024), demand for registered nurses will grow by 6 percent from 2022 to 2032.
+Birth rates track along with demand for labor and delivery nurses, and the Congressional Budget Office predicts an additional 40,000 births per year between 2023 and 2032.
 The job market looks good for labor and delivery nurses.

 Understanding the Role: Labor and Delivery and OB/GYN Nurses